nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User keys in the particular job position using the 'find' function.
+1. User searches for a particular job position using the 'find' function.
 2. MrTechRecruiter displays the job position and its corresponding rejection rate.

    Use case ends.